Florin Towne Centre: Florin Towne Centre

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at the Florin Towne Centre, into Seritage Growth Properties.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 The store closed later that year.
 Sears was the only remnant and remaining anchor from the former Florin Mall that continued to operate until its closure.

+In the early 2020s, the remaining portion of the former Mervyn's has since been filled by BioLife, a plasma donation center, and local discount retailer Falling Prices.

 In 2021, 24 Hour Fitness was shuttered.
+It was replaced by Chuze Fitness in 2023.